luca-merlo/luca-merlo.github.io/_pages/about.md

 layout: about
 title: Home
 permalink: /
-subtitle: Researcher (RTDA) in Statistics at the <a href='https://www.universitaeuropeadiroma.it/en/'>European University of Rome</a>
+subtitle: Associate Professor of Statistics at the <a href='https://www.unilink.it/en'>Link Campus University</a>

 profile:
   align: right